BWindey/WiTUI/README.md

 ## Aditional notes
 - There is a potential for better performance by only redrawing parts of the screen that have changed.
-This is quite advanced, and should only be implemented if tests indicate that performance is troubling.

 - Another feature could be to show a scrollbar when scrolling inside a window.
 This scrollbar can be part of the border, and also be configured like the other